 Related Reading: I Fell in Love With Someone After My Engagement

 10. Talk to the one you are engaged to

 Talk to your partner to build trust and respect.
-A marriage takes place first between 2 people and then between 2 families.
+A marriage takes place first between two people and then between two families.
 Never underestimate the value of catching someone in the right mood and at the right time.
 This can help a negotiation proceed sensitively and sensibly until a solution is reached.